 Employee engagement was strong despite the pandemic, with teams recognizing the importance of the program and participating online in an integrated and collaborative manner at each stage-including courses, training and exercise-connecting the Company's values to its culture.
 The first stage established Minerva's newly articulated purpose and values, as guiding principles for day-to-day actions.

 OUR PURPOSE TO CREATE A SUSTAINABLE FOOD FUTURE FOR OUR PLANET.

 OUR VALUES SUSTAINABILITY INNOVATION RECOGNITION COMMITMENT RESULTS ORIENTATION

-About Minerva Foods Business Product quality and Performance supply-chain monitoring Our culture, the Minerva Way Operational Si efficiency D
+About Minerva Foods Business F Performance s

+Product quality and Supply-chain monitoring Our culture, the Minerva Way